filecoin-project/FIPs/FIPS/fip-f4_address_class.md

 This FIP adds an extensible address class, `f4`, to support the creation of new user-defined actor addressing schemes.
 Specifically, the actor at `{some-actor-id}` (e.g., `123`) will manage all addresses starting with `f4{some-actor-id}-` (`f4123-`).

 Additionally, this FIP adds the ability to send funds to such an address before deploying an actor there.
-As of today, it's possible to send funds to an account (`f1` or `f3`) that doesn't yet exist on-chain, but there's no way to send funds to an _actor_ (e.g., a multisig actor with an `f2` address) that doesn't yet exist on-chain.
+As of today, it's possible to send funds to an account (`f1` or `f3`) that doesn't yet exist on-chain, but there's no way to send funds to a non-account actor (e.g., a multisig actor with an `f2` address) that doesn't yet exist on-chain.

 This will allow users to: